Oral history interview with Elisabeth D. Model, 1977 May 19

 MR. MCNAUGHT: That you really could do it?

-MS. MODEL: Yeah, and he was fabulous for me.
-He'd have me to Paris and studied with him when he came to Holland and he was not a great craftsman.
+MS. MODEL: Yeah.
+And he was fabulous for me.
+And I went to Paris and studied with him, and he came to Holland.
+And he was not a great craftsman.

 MR. MCNAUGHT: And how old were you when this happened?